ShaunGruuw/melvor-thuum/README.md

 * Mastery Level 99: +5% Maximum Hitpoints
 * Upgrade: +50 Maximum Hitpoints

-Violin: Unlocked at skill level 80
+Dismay: Unlocked at skill level 80
 * Mastery Level 1: +10% chance to preserve resources when Runecrafting runes
 * Mastery Level 40: Gain +1 Prayer Points for each successful Enemy hit on you
 * Mastery Level 75: Create +6 Additional Runes of the same type in Runecrafting